Warzone2100/warzone2100/doc/js-functions.md

 reserved parameters is recommended.
 In 3.2+ only, to create droids in off-world (campaign mission list), pass -1 as both x and y.

-## makeTemplate(player, templateName, body, propulsion, reserved, turrets...)
+## makeTemplate(player, templateName, bodyName, propulsionName, reserved, ...turrets)

 Create a template (virtual droid) with the given components.
 Can be useful for calculating the cost of droids before putting them into production, for instance.
 Will fail and return null if template